 This month marks the beginning of the basketball season in the NBA, which means there will likely be more than a few Boston Celtics games to see.

-4. See a Hit Musical
+4. See a Hit Stage Performance

 5. Take a Crime Tour

-If graveyards aren’t enough, you might also want to consider celebrating Halloween with a tour of historic crime scenes in the Boston Area.
+If graveyards aren’t enough, you might also want to consider celebrating Halloween with a tour of historic crime scenes in the Boston area.

 We offer a pay-what-you-wish Beacon Hill Crime Tour which covers several notable sites tied to the Boston Strangler.

-You’ll also learn about professor John White Webster, who was convicted of murder in 1850.
+You’ll also learn about Professor John White Webster, who was convicted of murder in 1850.

 Searching Availability...